comodal/collision/README.md

 The hash table, a two dimensional array, is completely initialized by default.
 If using a large `sparseFactor` consider setting `lazyInitBuckets` to true to save space.

-If not strictly limiting the capacity, the number of entries can exceed capacity by:
+If not strictly limiting, capacity can be exceeded by:
 ```
 (nextPow2(sparseFactor * capacity - 1) / bucketSize) - (capacity / bucketSize)
 ```
 For this to happen, the same `capacity / bucketSize` buckets would have to perfectly fill up before any other buckets are accessed for writes.
+Followed by all remaining empty buckets being accessed before full buckets are accessed, avoiding the dropping of zero count elements.

 ###Contribute
 Pull requests for benchmarks and tests are welcome.
 Feel free to open an issue for feature requests, ideas, or issues.